hyperledger/iroha-2-docs/src/index.md

 _If you want to learn more about smartcontracts in Iroha 2, please consult our [Wiki](https://wiki.hyperledger.org/display/iroha/Scripting+Languages+and+Runtimes+for+Iroha2+Smart+Contracts)._

 <!-- Long-term deployment of Iroha 2 networks was something that we considered very early in its development.
 There are **Iroha Special instructions**, that enact upgrades of the network into a consistent state.
 Iroha nodes can operate if other nodes in the network run different versions of the Iroha 2 binary. -->

 Iroha 2 is also smart about when to use dynamic and when to use static linking.
-We dynamically link with libraries that are related to encrypting communication (like e.g. OpenSSL), but statically link against smaller Rust libraries.
+We dynamically link with libraries that are related to encrypting communication (e.g. OpenSSL), but statically link against smaller Rust libraries.
 Thus patching a security vulnerability in Iroha is easy for distribution maintainers: just upgrade the SSL package and Iroha will use it.
 At the same time Iroha has far fewer dependencies, which in turn means that far fewer packages can accidentally break Iroha during a routine distribution upgrade.

 ::: info